Electrical items, textiles and batteries

-As of January 2021, large retailers of electrical items will begin accepting small electrical items in-store to recycle on an exchange basis regardless of brand or condition.
+Many large retailers of electrical items now accept small electrical items in-store to recycle on an exchange basis regardless of brand or condition.
 If you are planning on replacing a small electrical item please consider checking with the retailer to see if they are participating in this scheme

 We have separate recycling services for the following items:

 Small electrical items

 Broken toasters, kettles, irons, hairdryers, drills, radios, small electronic toys, telephones, power tools, straighteners, shavers, chargers and cables, clocks and alarms.